robbytables/bug-free-invention/unit-6-flask/instructor-resources/03-styling-flask/03-styling-slides.md

 *Reminder: http://localhost:5000/*

-How do we add colors?
+How do we structure data?
+Add colors?
 Styles?
 Formatting?

 We need HTML and CSS.

-> **Pro tip**: This is front-end web development!

 <aside class="notes">